thang-dinh/FastHare/README.md

 # Update: New in version 0.8

-Add Python Interface inside the folder Python Package Install using PIP
+Add Python Interface inside the folder python_package Install using PIP
 - clone this repository and go inside the FastHare folder
 - `pip install ./python_package`